 What is Medicare?*

-Medicare is the federal health insurance program for people 65 and over; for disabled individuals who receive SSDI through Social Security; and those with Lou Gehrig’s (ALS) or End Stage Renal Disease.
-There are four parts to Medicare: A, B, C, D. The federal government administrates Parts A and B. This was the entire Medicare program in 1965 (when signed into law).
-Parts A and B are called Original Medicare.
-Parts C and D came into existence many years later.
-(Medicare approved) private insurance companies offer plans for Parts C and D.
+Medicare is the federal health insurance program for people 65 and over; for individuals who receive disability benefits through Social Security; and those with Lou Gehrig’s (ALS) or End Stage Renal Disease (ESRD).
+There are four parts to Medicare: A, B, C, D. The federal government administrates Parts A and B. Both are referred to as Original (Traditional) Medicare.
+Parts C and D are offered by private insurance companies.

 Four Parts of Medicare

 Part A (Hospital Insurance): Covers acute care hospitalization, skilled nursing care, and hospice.
 Part A is premium free if you’ve worked ten years in the United States and paid into Social Security.
-But Part A is not completely free.
-The deductible is $1,632 for a 60 day benefit period.
-If you’re readmitted 61 days later, you’re billed another $1,632.
-If you’re a patient for 61 continuous days or longer, you’re responsible for daily copayment amounts.
+But it’s not entirely free.
+Part A has a deductible.
+The deductible is $1,675 for a 60 day benefit period.
+If you’re readmitted into the hospital after 60 days, you will be charged another $1,675.
+If you’re hospitalized for 61 continuous days or longer, you are responsible for daily copayments.

-Part B (Medical Insurance): Covers services such as physician visits; laboratory work; diagnostic testing; outpatient surgery; emergency room; and ambulance.
+Part B (Medical Insurance): Covers physician visits; laboratory work; diagnostic testing; outpatient surgery; emergency room; and ambulance.
+Outpatient care.
 Medicare pays 80%.
 Your share is 20%.
-The standard monthly premium is $174.70.** The premium is deducted from your Social Security check.
-If you don’t receive Social Security, you’re billed quarterly.
-Part B comes with a $240 annual deductible.
-Unless you have employer insurance, or other credible coverage as defined by Medicare, you risk a lifetime penalty if you don’t enroll when first eligible.
+The standard monthly premium is $185.00.** Your Part B premium is deducted from your monthly Social Security check and is reset every year.
+If you don’t receive Social Security, you are billed quarterly.
+Part B has an annual deductible.
+It is $257 and is reset every year.
+Unless you have employer insurance, or other credible coverage as defined by Medicare, you risk a lifetime penalty if you don’t enroll in Part B when first eligible.

-Part C: (Medicare Advantage): Medicare Advantage plans provide everything you receive with Original Medicare, but at a lower cost.
-For example, the hospitalization copay on some Medicare Advantage plans can be as low as $0.
-Physician visits are $0 or a relatively small amount.
+Part C: (Medicare Advantage): Medicare Advantage plans include all the benefits of Original Medicare but at a lower cost.
+Some plans come with no medical deductible.
+The hospital copay may be as low as $0.
+Physician visits may be $0 or have a small copay.
 Many plans include prescription coverage.
-Medicare Advantage include benefits that Original Medicare doesn’t cover.
-Some examples are routine dental, hearing, vision and chiropratic care, gym memberships, and complimentary meal delivery after you’re hospitalized.
-The premiums on these plans can be as low as $0.
+Medicare Advantage includes benefits that Original Medicare doesn’t cover.
+Examples are routine dental, hearing, and vision; chiropratic care; gym memberships; and complimentary meal delivery post hospital discharge.
+Premiums on these plans can be as low as $0.

+There are many cost advantages to Medicare Advantage plans but they come with restrictions.
 Medicare Advantage plans have provider networks.
-A network is formed when medical professionals, facilities, and medical companies establish a contract to do business with the plan.
-A network may limit the number of providers you want to see.
-For example, your primary care doctor, or specialist, may not be contracted with a plan you want to enroll in.
-You may have to choose another provider or enroll in a plan where your providers are present.
-This said, providers, the cost of your medications, and plan benefits may all line up.
+A network is formed when medical professionals, facilities, and medical companies contract to do business with the plan.
+A network limits the number of providers you can see.
+For example, if your primary care doctor, or specialist, is not in-network with the plan, you will need to choose other providers or enroll in a different plan.

 Medicare Supplement Insurance

-Like Medicare Advantage, Medicare Supplement plans reduce the costs of Original Medicare.
-No provider networks.
-No limitations on care.
-They’re essentially a passport for medical care anywhere in the United States and its territories such as Puerto Rico.
-The provider (physician, facility) must accept Medicare.
-The monthly premiums are significantly higher compared to Medicare Advantage.
-This is because Supplement plans offer maximum access to medical care.
-Supplements do not include prescription drugs.
+Like Medicare Advantage, Medicare Supplement plans reduce the costs of Parts A and B. In contrast to Medicare Advantage plans, there are no provider networks and no limitations on where you can get medical care.
+These plans are essentially a passport for medical care anywhere in the United States.
+Because you have greater access to medical care, the monthly premiums are signficantly higher compared to Medicare Advantage.
+Medicare Supplement plans do not include prescription drugs.
+You will need a separate drug plan (PDP).
+These plans also lack the built-in extra benefits of Medicare Advantage.
 You must have Parts A and Part B to enroll.
 For a detailed description of Medicare Supplement Insurance, go to my blog on this topic.

 *This website is not affiliated with or endorsed by any government agency.